Centralised institutes (Singapore): Establishment of Townsville Institute

-Townsville Institute (城景高级中学) was the fourth centralised institute established in Singapore to offer a three-year curriculum leading to the Singapore Cambridge General Certificate of Education Advanced Level examination.
+Townsville Institute (城景高级中学) was the fourth centralised institute established in Singapore in 1988 to offer a three-year curriculum leading to the Singapore Cambridge General Certificate of Education Advanced Level examination.
 It was located at Margaret Drive in Queenstown.
 The former site of Townsville institute now houses the National Institute of Education Townsville campus.

-Closure of Townsville and Seletar Institute
+Closure of Townsville and Seletar Institutes

 With a fall in demand in three-year pre-university courses in favour of two-year junior college courses, Seletar Institute witnessed a rapidly falling enrolment, to 130 students in 1995.
 In November 1995, the Ministry of Education announced the closure of Seletar Institute and Townsville Institute owing to the rapidly falling enrolment, from 3560 students in 1993 to 2328 students in 1995.
 Both institutes ceased the intake of first-year students in 1996, and ceased operation in 1998 with the graduation of its final batch of students.

-Merger and establishment of Millennia Institute
+Merger of Outram and Jurong Institutes and establishment of Millennia Institute

 On 26 July 2003, decision was made public by the Ministry of Education on the merger of Outram Institute and Jurong Institute to conglomerate the sparsely organised three-year pre-university institutions into a single entity.
 This move was to allow consolidation of expertise and teaching resources of the two institutes, and provide students with more customised programmes and facilities, thereby enhancing the delivery of the three-year pre-university education programme.
 As a result, Millennia Institute was established on 3 January 2004.
 A new campus was announced on 2 December 2003 to be ready in 2007.

-Millennia institute functioned in two campuses of the former Jurong Institute and Outram Institute, before relocating to its permanent campus at 60 Bukit Batok West Avenue 8.
+Millennia Institute functioned in two campuses of the former Jurong Institute and Outram Institute, before relocating to its permanent campus at 60 Bukit Batok West Avenue 8.